 However we also provide information and advice on many other issues for example the keeping of animals in zoos and the control and management of wildlife.

 There is a range of legislation concerning the protection of wild animals which is complex and in need of updating.
-The Law Commission has recently conducted a consultation and review of these laws and we look forward to seeing their proposals when they are published.
+The Law Commission conducted a consultation and review of these laws.

 For further information on these issues please see our briefings.